Overview

 This could potentially be achieved via the following.

-• Track "active" contexts in the ContextCache via some sort of active use counter.
+• Track "active" contexts in the ContextCache via some sort of active usage counter.

-• Increment the active use counter and start the ApplicationContext whenever TestContext.getApplicationContext() is invoked the first time for a given test class.
+• Increment the active usage counter and restart any stopped ApplicationContext whenever TestContext.getApplicationContext() is invoked for a given test class.

-• Decrement the active use counter whenever a test class completes (for example, via a AfterAllCallback in JUnit Jupiter).
+• Decrement the active usage counter whenever a test class completes (for example, via an "after test class" callback).

-• If the decrement results in the active use counter dropping to zero, stop the ApplicationContext.
+• If the decrement results in the active usage counter dropping to zero, stop the ApplicationContext.

 Comment From: sbrannen